The experience of having cancer is overwhelming because we must…

 - Support communication with treatment team and support system

-I can work with you in person or via Skype.
+I can work with you in person or via Internet.
 Contact us today to start the process.

 Rates: $75 for 30 minute session, $150 for 60 minute session.
 Sessions can be purchased one at a time or in packages of 3, with a 10% discount when paid in advance.